U.S. group urges $2 trillion alternative to fiscal cliff "time bomb"

-WASHINGTON The independent watchdog group Taxpayers for Common Sense will unveil a $2 trillion deficit-reduction proposal in hopes of averting an economic debacle at year's end known as the fiscal cliff.
+WASHINGTON The independent watchdog group Taxpayers for Common Sense will unveil a $2 trillion (1.23 trillion pounds) deficit-reduction proposal in hopes of averting an economic debacle at year's end known as the fiscal cliff.

 On Monday, the group plans to detail about 130 specific deficit-reduction steps the U.S. Congress could take to replace across-the-board spending cuts of $1.2 trillion that are scheduled to take effect on January 2.
 These would occur just as tax increases for all income groups are due to kick in.